 Fainting “Freedom Red”?
 Wilting “Whitestar”?
 Potential causes of Poinsettia collapse, solutions, and the importance of testing.

 From now until mid-November is when you’ll most likely see plant losses in poinsettia due to severe wilting.
-These losses can be considerable: anywhere from 2-15% in Niagara operations in past years.
-Pythium may be considered the most “likely” culprit in … Continue reading
+These losses can be considerable: anywhere from 2-15% in Niagara operations in past years, with disease pressure seeming especially high this year.
+Pythium … Continue reading

 It’s that time of year again, when unrooted cuttings or rooted plug trays of Million Bells (Calibrachoa) are first arriving in the greenhouse.
 When they go right, Calibrachoa are a relatively easy, staple spring crop.
 However, when million bells go bad, they … Continue reading